awbn/docker-gyb/README.md

 In addition to the `JOB_FULL_` job, there are also the `JOB_INC_` and `JOB_EXTRA_` jobs.
 By default, the extra job is not used, but could be used to, e.g., back up a particular label more often.
 See the [Parameters](#parameters) section for more details.

+## File permissions
+By default the container creates all new files in `/config` with a umask of `077` (`rw` for the owner, no permissions for group/others).
+This is because sensitive files containing auth tokens, etc will get created.
+However, this can cause issues if you swap users or if you access the files outside of the container.
+If you want the files created to be more widely accessible, you can pass a different umask (e.g., `022`: `rw` for owner `r` for everyone else, or `100`: `rw` for everyone) via the `UMASK` environment variable.
+Make sure you understand how [umask works](https://en.wikipedia.org/wiki/Umask) before relying on this for security.

 ## Parameters

 | Parameter | Default | Function |